rs2/anbasile.github.io/_posts/2016-01-03-emacs-finances.md

 ---
 layout: post
-title: Tracking finances with emacs.
+title: Tracking finances with emacs
 ---
 #Tracking finances with emacs.
 A simple solution.